lestofante/aurtogitter/readme.md

 any failure of any step will lead to immediate interruption of the script.

 ## example MAKEPKG

+This minimal example is a great starting point and should be following all the current best practise (hash of git repo are not supported)

 ```
 # Maintainer: lesto <lestofante88@gmail.com>
 pkgname=pacman-parallelizer